 The picturesque town of Ligonier also participates in the Fort Ligonier Day festivities, offering more than 200 artisans and craft vendors in addition to more than 60 specialty shops and restaurants that reside in Ligonier year-round.

 The elaborate and exciting parade is an event you don't want to miss during Fort Ligonier Days.
 The procession starts at 11 a.m. on Saturday on Main Street and continues around the charming Ligonier Diamond.
-With historic units with reenactors, Shriners, college and high school bands, bagpipers and multiple other floats, the parade is sure to entertain young and old alike.
+Including historic units with reenactors, local television personalities, Shriners, college and high school bands, bagpipers and multiple other floats, the parade is sure to entertain young and old alike.

 More than 30 food booths will line the Diamond and other locations throughout town.
-Walking around town can really work up an appetite, and the variety of food available will satisfy even the hungriest!
+Walking around to and from festivities is sure to make you hungry, and the variety of food available will satisfy even the hungriest!
 Every vendor sells something different: funnel cakes, pies, gobs, apple dumplings, crab cakes, roast beef sandwiches, pierogies, authentic gyros, hot sausage, cheesesteaks and more fall flavors.
 Sit-down meals are available at several local churches.
 Click here for a list of all food vendors and a map of where you can find them.

-There are more than 200 craft booths in five different locations that are linked by a shuttle bus service.
-The five official craft lots are: Fairfield lot, Loyalhanna lot, Mellon Park lot, Municipal lot and Train Station lot.
+There are more than 200 craft booths in six different locations that are linked by a shuttle bus service.
+The six official craft lots are: Fairfield lot, Loyalhanna lot, Mellon Park lot, Municipal lot, Train Station East lot and Train Station West lot.
 Talented artisans will display and sell their homemade items including wood furniture, candles, paintings, stained glass, jewelry, leather, baskets, pottery and much more!
-Also, be sure to check out local merchants holding sidewalk sales!
-They set up their sales on Thursday, the day before the event and during the entire festival weekend.
+Be sure to also check out local merchants holding sidewalk sales!
+They set up their sales on Thursday, the day before the event, and are available for browsing the entire festival weekend.

 Join the crowd at Ligonier Valley High School on Sunday morning at 8:30 a.m. for the Fort Ligonier Days 5K.
-T-Shirt, packet pick up, and registration will be available on Friday, Oct.
+T-shirt, packet pick up and registration will be available on Friday, Oct.
 12, from 5-6 p.m. at Ligonier Valley High School, and starting at 7 a.m. on race day.
 There are awards for each age division and a cash prize for top male and female runner.
 Click here to see the 5K route map.

-You can even include the kids by letting them run the Kid's Cannon Ball Dash for kiddos under 12.
+You can even include the kids by letting them run the Kid's Cannonball Dash for kiddos under 10.
 The Dash begins at 9:30 a.m. after the conclusion of the 5K.
 To keep the kids busy during the adults run the 5K, they can make their way through a fun obstacle course!